wblabio/wblabio.github.io/wgact/pixels/google-ads.md

 ## Phone Conversion Number

 > Google Ads allows to track calls to a phone number on a website.
 It does this by automatically swapping the real phone number with a Google number which will redirect the call to the real phone number.

+You can test the phone swapping by appending the following URL parameter on one of the pages where your phone number appears: `#google-wcc-debug`

+The URL would then look like this: `https://example.com/#google-wcc-debug`

+?> You'll find more info about phone call conversion tracking on the Google support pages [here](https://support.google.com/google-ads/answer/6095883).